-Qimmiit, the plural form of the word qimmiq, are Inuit sled dogs.
-Qimmiit have been documented through archaeology as first appearing in Alaska among the Thule, ancestors of the Inuit, who migrated towards Arctic Canada around one thousand years ago.
+Qimmiit are Inuit sled dogs-this is the plural form of the word qimmiq.
+Qimmiit appeared in Alaska among the Thule, ancestors of the Inuit, and migrated towards Arctic Canada around one thousand years ago.
 The qimmiq is one of four North American Arctic dog breeds, along with the Siberian husky, the Samoyed, and the malamute.

 Qimmiit are pack animals.
-Qimmiit often fight to establish the status of each qimmiq within a pack.
+Because the status of each qimmiq within the pack is determined by its physical strength, fights occur.
 This is especially true when new animals are introduced to a pack.
 Once the status of each qimmiq is set, however, fights are rare, except when the status of one is challenged or when a female is in heat.
-Usually, but not always, the alpha dog (angajuqqaaqtaq) is also the leader of the dog team (isuraqtujuq).6
+Usually, but not always, the alpha dog (angajuqqaaqtaq) is also the leader of the dog team (isuraqtujuq).